Kir86russ/BCI-Comparison-Framework/README.txt

 To run the algorithms on other datasets, copy your data to the folder 'bci_data'.

 Use the same format as the files in the folder.
+Create a folder with the name your_dataset_name.
+Create two folder 'TrainData' and

-add a file with the name 'yourDatasetName_spec' to the folder 'bci_framework/BCI_Framework'.
+'TestData' in that folder.
+Add a file with the name 'yourDatasetName_spec' to the folder 'bci_framework/BCI_Framework'.
 Files 'BCICIII3b_spec', 'BCICIV2a_spec' , ... as examples.

-Format of the data
+Format of the data:
+Each row in subject_X.txt is a feature vector and each row in subject_Y.txt is its corresponding label.

+Copy the training files in TrainData folder and test files in TestData folder.

 Extending the software
 ______________________